spinnaker/spinnaker.github.io/guides/tutorials/codelabs/hello-deployment/index.md

 deployment.
 Fork [https://github.com/kenzanlabs/hello-karyon-rxnetty](https://github.com/kenzanlabs/hello-karyon-rxnetty)
 via the github UI so you can make changes and see them flow through the Spinnaker pipeline.

-### Create Jenkins Jobs
+### Create Jenkins jobs

-We will now setup our jenkins jobs for spinnaker to use.
+We will now set up our Jenkins jobs for spinnaker to use.

-1. Polling Job
+1. Polling job

 The first is a simple job that polls our git repo for changes.
 Spinnaker has no knowledge of our repo location, so it needs a way to trigger a pipeline automatically when code is pushed.